kubedb/cli/CONTRIBUTING.md

 please feel free to send a Pull Request.

 ## Getting Help
 If you have a question about KubeDB or having problem using it, you can contact us on our public Slack channel.
-Follow [this link](https://slack.appscode.com) to get invitation to our Slack channel.
+Follow [this link](http://slack.kubernetes.io) to get invitation to our Slack channel.

 ## Bugs/Feature request
-If you have found a bug with KubeDB or want to request for new features, please file issues on Github.
+If you have found a bug with KubeDB or want to request for new features, please file issues under [kubedb/project](https://github.com/kubedb/project/issues/new) repository.
- - For CLI issues, file a bug under [kubedb/cli](https://github.com/kubedb/cli) repository.
- - For Backend operator issues, file a bug under [kubedb/operator](https://github.com/kubedb/operator) repository.

 ## Contribution Flow
 If you fix a bug or developed a new feature, feel free to submit a PR.
 In either case, please file a Github issue first, so that we can have a discussion on it.
 This is a rough outline of what a contributor's workflow looks like: